 A special type of prebiotic fiber is fructooligosaccharides (FOS), which are readily made from inulin – a dietary fiber component of chicory root.
 FOS appears to be one of the most beneficial prebiotic fibers, especially for bifidobacteria and lactobacilli.10

 For further reading on prebiotic fiber on the keto diet, be sure to check out: Keto Diet Gut Health Benefits

-While most people start the keto diet with the ambition to lose weight, this often results in a significant reduction in overall food intake which can make it hard for the body to produce enough fecal matter for regular bowel movements.
+While most people start the keto diet to lose weight, this often results in a significant reduction in overall food intake.
+This makes it hard for the body to produce enough fecal matter for regular bowel movements.

-It may seem like common sense, but depriving yourself of energy/nutrients is a surefire way to get “backed up.”
-As such, even if you’re trying to lose weight on keto, don’t cut too many calories from your diet.
+It may seem like common sense, but depriving yourself of energy is a surefire way to get “backed up.”
+Even if you’re trying to lose weight on keto, don’t cut too many calories from your diet.

 This is especially crucial if you’re coming from a diet that was very high in calories.
 For the majority of newcomers to the keto diet, a 20% reduction in overall calorie intake will be plenty to kickstart the weight loss process without significantly affecting bowel movement frequency.

-Remember, since you’re cutting out grains on the keto diet, chances are your fiber intake is going to drop unless you make it a point to eat a good amount of vegetables every day.
+Remember, since you’re cutting out grains on the keto diet, chances are your fiber intake is going to drop.
+Make it a point to eat a good amount of vegetables every day.
 When you pair low fiber intake with excessively low overall food intake, your bowel movement frequency and stool composition with inevitably change for the worse.

 The keto flu is a phenomenon many people experience around the end of weeks 1-2 after cutting out carbs.
 The symptoms of keto flu are much like that of influenza, hence the term “keto flu.”